-- 4.23 In order to comment on a planning application The most effective way to make comments on planning applications is by please do so using the planning access system and the simple pro forma linked to the online application.
-The representation will be available for the case officer to see straightaway and published on line within the following fewdays. - 4.24 Exceptionally, alternative arrangements for making representations can be made via the case officer; however, in order to be taken into account, all representations must be made in writing.
-It is not possible to treat these in confidence and they will therefore be published on the Council website. but Ssignatures and personal email addresses and telephone numbers will not be made publicly available, in accordance with data protection requirements underthe GDPR. - 4.25 The local Town &Parish Council and Ward Councillors can make representations on your behalf.
+- 3.23 In order to comment on a planning application please do so using the planning access system and the simple pro forma linked to the online application.
+The representation will be available for the case officer to see straightaway and published on line within the following days. - 3.24 Exceptionally, alternative arrangements for making representations can be made via the case officer; however, in order to be taken into account, all representations must be made in writing.
+It is not possible to treat these in confidence and they will therefore be published on the Council website.
+Signatures and personal email addresses and telephone numbers will not be made publicly available, in accordance with data protection requirements underthe GDPR.

+- 3.25 The local Town &Parish Council and Ward Councillors can make representations on your behalf.
 Within Winchester Town, where there is no Parish Council, the Winchester Town Forum discusses local issues and can also make representations on your behalf, but it does not have the same formal role that parish councils do in relation to planning applications.
-The role of Ward Members in Winchester Town is therefore particularly important in relation to planning applications. - 4.26 Comments that use inappropriate language or contain personal information, or which are offensive, including on the grounds of race, religion, disability or sexuality, will not be acceptable and may lead to the whole representation being rejected.
+The role of Ward Members in Winchester Town is therefore particularly important in relation to planning applications. - 3.26 Comments that use inappropriate language or contain personal information, or which are offensive, including grounds of race, religion, disability or sexuality, will not be acceptable and maylead to the whole representation being rejected.